-Unlike the majority of fixed format mixers on the market all connectors are fitted to the back face which allows unrestricted access when the mixer is fitted through a work top or console.
+Unlike the majority of fixed format mixers on the market all connectors are fitted to the back face which allows unrestricted access when the mixer is fitted through a work top or in a rack.

-Although the FSM-400 is a fixed format design the use of individual circuit cards per channel improve reliability and aid servicing should the need arise.
+Although the FSM-600 is a fixed format design the use of individual circuit cards per channel improve reliability and aid servicing should the need arise.
 Construction and audio quality are to Formula Sound's usual highest standards.